Trodelvy® (sacituzumab govitecan-hziy)

 Download the TRODELVY Patient Information for more details, including approved use(s) and important warnings: https://www.gilead.com/-/media/files/pdfs/medicines/oncology/trodelvy/trodelvy_patient_pi.pdf

-In the ASCENT clinical trial, 529 people had a type of breast cancer that was hormone receptor-negative (HR-) and human epidermal growth factor receptor 2-negative (HER2-), known as triple-negative breast cancer.
-The cancer had spread to other parts of the body, known as metastatic or could not be removed by surgery.
-They were given either TRODELVY or chemotherapy (a treatment that kills cancer cells or stops them from dividing).
+In the ASCENT-03 clinical trial, 558 people had a type of breast cancer that was hormone receptor-negative (HR-) and human epidermal growth factor receptor 2-negative (HER2-), known as triple-negative breast cancer (TNBC) that had spread to nearby tissues (locally advanced) or to other parts of the body (metastatic), and could not be removed by surgery.
+Either TRODELVY or chemotherapy, a treatment that kills cancer cells or stops them from dividing, were given as the first treatment in the metastatic setting to people who were not candidates for medicines called PD-1 or PD-L1 inhibitors.3

 Results of the trial showed that people lived with no sign of cancer progression, known as progression-free survival, for a median of 4.8 months when treated with TRODELVY, and 1.7 months when treated with chemotherapy.